dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * Unicode
     * first attempt to create character set for all possible writing systems including artificial ones like Klingon (invented language from Star Trek)
     * no limit on bits, min size - 2 bytes, even for english
-    * there is misconception that each char in unicode is 16 bits (so totally 65536), yet it's wrong so in unicode each letter maps to logical concept called `code point`, but can be stored in physical memory quite different
+    * there is misconception that each char in unicode is 16 bits (so totally 65536), yet it's wrong, in unicode each letter maps to logical concept called `code point`, but can be stored in physical memory quite different
     * `code point` - magic number assigned to each letter in each alphabet by unicode (english A => `U+0041`, number after `U+` is hex)
     * there is no real limits for `code point`, and unicode goes far beyond 65536, so not each unicode letter is 2 byte
     * standard still alive, in latest version-13 - there are 143k characters